ministryofjustice/peoplefinder/README.md

 ### In Development

+Viewing in the browser on local should be done using the IP address: http://127.0.0.1:3000/ rather than localhost - to avoid this error: ::1 contains invalid characters.

 E-mails in development environment are setup to be delivered using `mailcatcher` gem.
 For that `mailcatcher` has to be started and then accessed on `http://localhost:1080` to read the delivered e-mails.

 ## Search